 and artists who make the city special, and certainly nothing about low-key

-planning for another major hotel, this one right at the water’s edge.
+planning for a downtown mall makeover and another major hotel, this one right at the water’s edge.
 That

 project, hidden under the label “adaptive reuse and infill,” was reluctantly